LewisRa/Machine-Learning-Deployments/ShadowModeDeployment.md

 #### For example,  we're adding a new organization table and the concept of organizations into our database

+1. Add the organization table into our database

 ![](https://github.com/LewisRa/Machine-Learning-Deployments/blob/master/markdownImages/alembicCreate2.PNG)

-1. Add the organization table into our database
+2. Define a relationship between the existing groups table and the new organization table.

 ![](https://github.com/LewisRa/Machine-Learning-Deployments/blob/master/markdownImages/alembicModify.PNG)

-2. Define a relationship between the existing groups table and the new organization table
+ 3. Define for all of our existing groups  to an organization that they belong to so that no group is allowed to be without an organization.

 ![](https://github.com/LewisRa/Machine-Learning-Deployments/blob/master/markdownImages/alembicModify2.PNG)
-3. Define for all of our existing groups  to an organization that they belong to so that no group is allowed to be without an organization.

 ![](https://github.com/LewisRa/Machine-Learning-Deployments/blob/master/markdownImages/alembicModify3.PNG)
 ![](https://github.com/LewisRa/Machine-Learning-Deployments/blob/master/markdownImages/alembicModify4.PNG)